 "That's twenty demerits," said the commander, retreating down the stairs, as Wolf helped Alex to Moody's office.

-"I swear, Row, you cause more trouble then any cadet in entire history of the academy."
+"I swear, Row, you caused more trouble today than any cadet in entire history of the academy."

 Wolf leaned Alex against the wall and unlocked Moody's door, but, as he pulled Alex into the commander's office, he heard the approaching steps of several people.

-"It's very dark, Wuffy, better find the lights 'fore somebody gets hurt," said Alex, falling over a chair.
+"It's very dark, Wuffy, better find a light 'fore somebody gets hurt," said Alex, falling over a chair.

 Wolf helped Alex stand, and then dragged him to Commander Moody's couch.

 "Lie down, and be quiet," he whispered.
 Obediently, Alex sat, as Wolf went back to the door, placing his ear against it and listening intently.